beacoder/gptel-cpp-complete/README.md

 # gptel-cpp-complete

-`gptel-cpp-complete` is an experimental Emacs package that provides **Copilot-style, context-aware C++ code completion** using:
+`gptel-cpp-complete` is an experimental package that provides **Copilot-style, context-aware C++ code completion** using:

 - **eglot + clangd** for authoritative semantic information